-On 16 February 2009, Banco Santander announced its Banif Inmobiliario Fund FII, the largest property fund in Spain, could not meet an avalanche of redemptions and asked the stock market regulator for permission to suspend payments for up to 2 years.
+On 16 February 2009, Banco Santander announced that its Banif Inmobiliario Fund FII, the largest property fund in Spain, could not meet an avalanche of redemptions.
+The bank said that it asked the stock market regulator for permission to suspend payments for up to 2 years.
 Clients holding 80 per cent. of the fund (EUR 2.62bn) have asked to redeem their investments but Banco Santander said the property fund lacked the cash to do so.